SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2017-12-29-tips for making your code more suitable for unit tests.markdown

 The implementation of the TestDbSet is found in the MSDN post referenced earlier in this section.
 When using Entity Framework below version 6 look at the same MSDN post on how to write unit tests using interfaces and mock classes for the Entity Framework database context.
 </p>
-<h3>Dealing with 3rd party classes</h3>
+### Dealing with 3rd party classes
 <p>
-When writing .Net code you will probably use NuGet packages or other 3rd party references that do not always have interfaces available.
+When writing .NET code you will probably use NuGet packages or other 3rd party references that do not always have interfaces available.
 The class below uses 2 external packages.
 FileHelpers to enable CSV exports and DotNetZip to create a ZipFile on the filesystem.
 </p>
 {% highlight c# %}